 Azure Management Portal (Media Services)

-This topic describes Windows Azure Media Services related tasks that can be accomplished by using the Windows Azure Management Portal.
+This topic describes Azure Media Services related tasks that can be accomplished by using the Azure Management Portal.

 Managing Media Services Accounts

-To start working with Windows Azure Media Services, you must first configure your Windows Azure account for Media Services.
-You can create multiple Media Services accounts on your Windows Azure subscription.
+To start working with Azure Media Services, you must first configure your Azure account for Media Services.
+You can create multiple Media Services accounts on your Azure subscription.
 To create a Media Services account, click Quick Create in the Management Portal.
 Then, specify the required options: name, region, and a storage account that you want to associate with your Media Services account.
 For more information see How to Create a Media Services Account.

 When you delete a Media Services account, all Media Services metadata records are deleted along with your account.
 Deleting the Media Services account does not delete the associated storage account or the blob data.

 When accessing your Media Services account programmatically, you must supply your Media Services account name and either your primary or secondary access key.
 They correspond to your client name and secret (password), respectively.
 Use Manage Keys to view and regenerate your primary and secondary Media Services access keys and to also synchronize any new storage account keys with your Media Services account.
-For more information, see Connecting to Media Services with the Media Services SDK.
+For more information, see Connecting to Media Services with the Media Services SDK for .NET.

 On the Dashboard page you can view the Media Services account information and usage metrics.
 You can also monitor the number of queued encoding jobs as well as failed, queued, and active tasks for encoding jobs.
 You can choose to monitor your data for the last 6 hours, 24 hours, or 7 days.
 Note, to start monitoring data you must first configure storage monitoring for your Media Services account.